AKzar1el/DasofWebApp/README.md

 ## Overview
 The Vehicle Price Calculator is a component of the DasofWebApp, designed to calculate vehicle prices based on base prices, VAT, and additional equipment costs.
 It provides an API endpoint to submit pricing details and receive a calculated total price, both net and gross.
+The project currently includes two separate controllers, VehiclePriceController and VehiclePrice2Controller, each implementing its own methods to calculate the vehicle price.
+Despite their different structures, both methods ultimately deliver identical results.
 ## Features
 - Calculate vehicle base price net and gross.
 - Calculate additional equipment price net and gross.